LaurenEmm04/CET-2007-Assignment-1/README.md

 <img width="300" height="175" alt="image" src="https://github.com/user-attachments/assets/a2ba26dd-dce2-4647-b47a-6069f7a2f124" />

 ## My program.
 What and why i made it this way.
 Here I will discuss my process on why I created my program the way I did.

 ### Design Choices
+To begin, I decided to keep Player, Stats and Game seperate to ensure they all handled only their own key information to keep the program easier to understand.

+### Player, PlayerManager and PlayerFactory
+To begin, I decided to keep Player, Stats and Game seperate to ensure they all handled only their own key information to keep the program easier to understand.

+Later on, i would add classes like PlayerManager, which would focus on tasks such as holding the menu options, adding, updating and viewing players and their player stats.
+It also displays a players game library, the leaderboard, finds players by ID and Username, and manages saving/loading of player data.

+I found having PlayerManager handle most of the methods, including the menu, kept Program.cs a lot cleaner and made everything easier to understand and follow as each methods purpose is clear from its name.

+Moving on from PlayerManager, I created a factory pattern for player creation (PlayerFactory) as a way to streamline the consistent creation of players, reducing system load and speading up actions.

+Finally, within the Player class, the PlayerStats property is marked with [JsonProperty].
+This allows the private Stats object to be serialised and deserialised when saving or loading players to JSON files, ensuring each players stats persist between sessions whilst maintaining encapsulation.
+Furthermore, encapsulation is kept as all other methods must use GetStatsInterface, which returns only the public interface (IUpdatableStats) of PlayerStats, keeping the actual Stats object safely protected.

+### Stats

+For Stats, I wanted a class that would track a players progress across all their games.
+It handled things like the hours played and high scores for each game.
+Nothing else was added outside of that regard to keep it focused and simple.
+Each game gets its own GameStats object.
+This makes it easy to update or read stats for that particular game without affecting other games.

+The Stats class has methods like UpdateHoursPlayed and UpdateHighScore, which checks if a GameStats entry exists first, if it doesnt, then it would create one.
+This prevents issues where stats wernt recorded because no entry existed.
+I also included methods such as GetTotalPlayedHours and GetTotalHighScore so I can quickly summarize a players progress.

+DisplayStats lets the program print out stats in a clean, readable format, making it easy for players to see their performance.
+Overall, having my program like this keeps stats modular and easy to update, as well as easy to debug.

+### Game, GameStats and GameLibrary
+I kept Game simple and easy to understand, having it store only the name, genre and unique ID for each game.
+It was made as a container, so other parts of the program (like GameLibrary or Stats) could use it without any problems.
+The random ID system makes sure that each game has a unique identifier, even if __multiple games have the same name__ By keeping it small and easy to understand, ive reduced the programs complexity and made debugging easier.

+GameStats works in tandem with Game by keeping track of the players interactions with each game.
+It stores the hours played and high score of each game.
+Instead of linking the full Game object, it only stores the games name, making JSON serialisation simple and reliable.
+This allows Stats to manage the tracking of player performance without needing to modify the actual Game objects.

+GameLibrary is used as the area for all things relating to the game handling.
+It handles listing games, adding new ones (with checks for duplicate names and IDs) and finding games via Name or ID.
+Furthermore, it also handles saving and loading the library to a JSON file, which ensures the data persists between sessions.

+The combination of Game, GameStats and GameLibrary ensures a clean seperation between tracking player performance and managing the collection of games.
+This makes the program easier to read, test and debug.